-These values are approximate, based on writing at high density to half-height 8mm tape drives.
+\ These values are approximate, based on writing at high density to half-height 8mm tape drives.
 On half-height tape drives, data compression is on by default.
 Refer to the System Administrator's Handbook for more information.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.